 The while loop’s condition contains parentheses, which means the expression inside the parentheses is evaluated first.
 If the letter variable was set to 'X', the expression would evaluate like this:

-As you can see, if letter has the value 'X' or 'O', then the loop’s condition will be False and lets the program execution continue.
+If letter has the value 'X' or 'O', then the loop’s condition is False and lets the program execution continue past the while-block.

 This function returns a list with two items.
-The first item (that is, the string at index 0) will be the player’s letter, and the second item (that is, the string at index 1) will be the computer's letter.
-This if-else statement chooses the appropriate list to return.
+The first item (the string at index 0) is the player’s letter, and the second item (the string at index 1) is the computer's letter.
+These if-else statements chooses the appropriate list to return.

-The whoGoesFirst() function does a virtual coin flip to determine who goes first, the computer or the player.
-Instead of flipping an actual coin, this code gets a random number of either 0 or 1 by calling the random.randint() function.
+The whoGoesFirst() function does a virtual coin flip to determine whether the computer or the player goes first.
+The coin flip is in calling random.randint(0, 1).
 If this function call returns a 0, the whoGoesFirst() function returns the string 'computer'.
 Otherwise, the function returns the string 'player'.
 The code that calls this function will use the return value to know who will make the first move of the game.

 The playAgain() function asks the player if they want to play another game.
-The function returns True if the player types in 'yes' or 'YES' or 'y' or anything that begins with the letter Y. For any other response, the function returns False.
-The order of the method calls on line 45 is important.
-The return value from the call to the input() function is a string that has its lower() method called on it.
-The lower() method returns another string (the lowercase string) and that string has its startswith() method called on it, passing the argument 'y'.
+The function returns True if the player types in 'yes', 'YES', 'y', or anything that begins with the letter Y. For any other response, the function returns False.
+This function is identical to the one in the Hangman game.

 But wait a second.
-You might think that this function doesn't do much.
-It seems to change one of the items in the board list to the value in letter.
-But because this code is in a function, the board parameter will be forgotten when we exit this function and leave the function's scope.
+This code seems to change one of the items in the board list to the value in letter.
+But because this code is in a function, the board parameter will be forgotten when the function returns.
+Shouldn’t the change to board be forgotten as well?

-Actually, this is not the case.
-This is because lists (and dictionaries) are special when you pass them as arguments to functions.
-This is because you pass a reference to the list (or dictionary) and not the list itself.
-Let’s learn about the difference between lists and list references.
+Actually, this isn’t the case.
+This is because lists are special when you pass them as arguments to functions.
+You are actually passing a reference of the list and not the list itself.
+Let’s learn about the difference between lists and references to lists.

-This makes sense from what we know so far.
-We assign 42 to the spam variable, and then we copy the value in spam and assign it to the variable cheese.
-When we later change the value in spam to 100, this doesn’t affect the value in cheese.
+These results make sense from what you know so far.
+You assign 42 to the spam variable, and then assign the value in spam and to the variable cheese.
+When you later overwrite spam to 100, this doesn’t affect the value in cheese.
 This is because spam and cheese are different variables that store different values.

 But lists don’t work this way.
 When you assign a list to a variable with the = sign, you are actually assigning a list reference to the variable.
-A reference is a value that points to some bit of data, and a list reference is a value that points to a list.
+A reference is a value that points to some bit of data.
 Here is some code that will make this easier to understand.
-Type this into the shell:
+Type this into the interactive shell:

-Figure 10-5: Variables do no store lists, but rather references to lists.
+Figure 10-5: Variables don’t store lists, but rather references to lists.